meshery/meshery/docs/pages/installation/gke.md

 `./generate_kubeconfig_gke.sh cluster-admin-sa-gke default`

-Having run this script, fire up the meshery server and head over to the local port, usually found at `localhost:9081/settings`.
-This is where you configure your settings on the adaptor(Istio etc).
+- Once the script is complete, you may proceed to start the Meshery server and navigate to the local port (e.g. `http://localhost:9081/settings`).
-<br>Supply the generated file `**config-cluster-admin-sa-gke-default.yaml**` under kube-config.
+- Start with the GKE-compatible configuration by executing `mesheryctl system start` and supply the generated file `**config-cluster-admin-sa-gke-default.yaml**` under kube-config.

 ### **Managed Kubernetes**
 In order to run Meshery in a managed Kubernetes environment, you will need to assign an existing `ServiceAccount` or create a new `ServiceAccount`: